volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type ShortType = Omit<LongType, "a" | "b">;
 ```

-It is useful when you need to omit a subset of properties (some sensitive information, for example):
+It is useful when you need to omit a subset of properties (e.g. some sensitive information):

 ```typescript
 interface User {